error4071/task-manager/README.md

 ### [DEMO on Render](https://task-manager-3iru.onrender.com)

-### Task manager
+Task Manager is a task management system.
+It allows you to set tasks, assign performers and change their statuses.
+To work with the system, registration and authentication are required.
-Allows to set tasks, assign performers and change their statuses.
+This is an educational project based on the Spring Framework.

 ### Used stack: